William Donovan Stamer: Between the wars

 A further Mention in Despatches also arose from Stamer's involvement in the operations in Palestine during 1937–1938.
-Stamer was promoted to Lt-Col in December 1938 and appointed to command 1st Battalion, North Staffordshire Regiment, then stationed in India as part of the Poona Independent Brigade.
+Stamer was promoted to lieutenant colonel in December 1938 and appointed to command 1st Battalion, North Staffordshire Regiment, then stationed in India as part of the Poona Independent Brigade.

 Second World War

 By late 1940 Stamer was seconded from command of the 1st Battalion and moved to an appointment within Middle East Command.
-Made an acting Colonel he was area commander for Sollum and later Benghazi, work which resulted in him being made a Commander of the Order of the British Empire (CBE) in July 1941.
+Made an acting Colonel he was area commander for Sollum and later Benghazi, work which resulted in him being appointed a Commander of the Order of the British Empire in July 1941.
 The citation read:

-A temporary Colonel from May 1941, later in the year Stamer had assumed command of 161st Infantry Brigade (later 161st Indian Infantry Brigade) then on garrison duties in Cyprus with the rank of temporary Brigadier.
+A temporary Colonel from May 1941, later in the year Stamer had assumed command of 161st Infantry Brigade (later 161st Indian Infantry Brigade) then on garrison duties in Cyprus with the rank of temporary brigadier.
 This was a short lived command as in May 1942 he was appointed command of 1st Sudan Defence Force Brigade.
 A further move followed shortly and Stamer was appointed to command 131st Infantry Brigade and led it at the Second Battle of El Alamein.
 Later in the war Stamer was Mentioned in Despatches for a third time.

 Post war

-Following the end of the war, Stamer was appointed to the post of General Officer Commanding British Troops in Sudan and Eritrea, with the acting rank of Major-General.
-A further honour upon him in the same year was to be appointed Colonel of the Regiment for the North Staffordshire Regiment, a post he held for 10 years.
+Following the end of the war, Stamer was appointed to the post of General Officer Commanding British Troops in Sudan and Eritrea, with the acting rank of major-general.
+A further honour upon him in the same year was to be appointed Colonel of the Regiment for the North Staffordshire Regiment, a post he held for ten years.

-In 1947 he was honoured by the American government with the award of Officer of the Legion of Merit and a year later was appointed a Companion of The Most Honourable Order of the Bath.
-A final substantive promotion to the substantive rank of Brigadier followed in March 1948, before he retired in November 1948 with the honorary rank of Major-General.
+In 1947 he was honoured by the American government with the award of Officer of the Legion of Merit and a year later was appointed a Companion of the Order of the Bath.
+A final substantive promotion to the substantive rank of brigadier followed in March 1948, before he retired in November 1948 with the honorary rank of major-general.